 The Uses of Memory: The Critique of Modernity in the Fiction of Higuchi Ichiyō

-The writer Higuchi Ichiyo (1872-1896) has been described as a consummate stylist of classical prose, whose command of the linguistic and rhetorical riches of the premodern tradition might suggest that her writings are relics of the past with no concern for the problems of modern life.
+The writer Higuchi Ichiyō (1872–1896) has been described as a consummate stylist of classical prose.
 Timothy Van Compernolle investigates the social dimensions of Ichiyo’s imagination and argues that she reworked the Japanese literary tradition in order to understand and critique the emerging modernity of the Meiji period.

 A New Practical Primer of Literary Chinese

-Forty lessons designed to introduce beginning students to the basic patterns and structures of Classical Chinese are taken from a number of pre-Han and Han texts selected to give students a grounding in exemplary Classical Chinese style.
+Forty lessons introducing students to the basic patterns and structures of Classical Chinese are taken from a number of pre-Han and Han texts selected to give students a grounding in exemplary Classical Chinese style.
 Two additional lessons use texts from later periods to help students appreciate the changes in written Chinese over the centuries.

 Practices of the Sentimental Imagination: Melodrama, the Novel, and the Social Imaginary in Nineteenth-Century Japan